avaje inject 8.0 API

 // create BeanScope

-BeanScope scope = BeanScope.newBuilder()
+BeanScope scope = BeanScope.builder()

 .build();